This article was originally published on May 20, 2022. It was last updated on August 24, 2022.

 PayEQ™ empowers organizations to analyze, resolve, and prevent pay disparities due to gender, race, ethnicity, or any other demographics, and is also the ideal solution for OFCCP reviews.
 The software lets you create multiple, separate “workspaces,” including one for each AAP establishment or FAAP.

 But Syndio doesn’t just offer a software solution; we also provide expert advice as part of our integrated support model.
 Our consultants include top minds in OFCCP compliance, compensation strategy, global legal compliance, labor economics, data science, and pay equity.
 They partner with you every step of the way — from long-term pay equity strategy, pay transparency, and reporting laws to custom analyses and communications best practices.
-Our team will help you conduct a review to meet your regulatory obligations.

 Want to know more about how Syndio helps with OFCCP compliance?
-Click below to learn how Syndio can assist in conducting more bespoke analysis while allowing maximum flexibility in complying with Executive Order 11246, Directive 2022-01, and other regulatory requirements.
+Click below to learn how Syndio can assist you in conducting more bespoke analysis while allowing maximum flexibility in complying with Executive Order 11246, Directive 2022-01, and other regulatory requirements.